The Complete Guide to Panel Interviews

 Common Panel Interview Formats

 Panel interview formats vary greatly among industries and according to the specific job functions you’ll be required to perform.
-The examples below showcase the wide variety of formats and expectations.
+The examples below showcase a wide variety of formats and expectations.

 Your panel interview experience may closely resemble one or more of the formats listed below or be something completely new and different.